JVB Electronics logo

 JVB Electronics began as a small manufacturer of computer peripherals during the most exciting time for computer enthusiasts.
 In 1981 there were a few computer specialty stores but mail-order sales and computer show sales were the way many people purchased computer components.
 Computers were new and fun and all different.

 JVB Electronics manufactured several products and ended up concentrating on printer buffers.
 We sold buffers under our own brands and manufactured our buffers for others with their brand names on them.
-JVB Electronics buffers were available as stand-alone buffers, IBM PC plug-in buffers, and S-100 plug in buffers.
+JVB Electronics buffers were available as stand-alone buffers, IBM PC plug-in buffers, and S-100 plug-in buffers.
 Several innovative features including our Pause-on-FormFeed feature and memory compression techniques (allowing much more buffering per kilobyte) contributed to the success of our buffers.

-By the early 1990's it was apparent that Windows was not a passing fancy and the built in print spooling actually worked on most computers.
+By the early 1990's it was apparent that Windows was not a passing fancy and the built-in print spooling actually worked on most computers.
 The age of the printer buffer was over.
 JVB Electronics stopped building printer buffers in 1994.
 Even today I suspect there are some (but not very many) folks still using Spool-Z-Q, Spool-Z-Q 100, Printer Speeder, and other buffers we made.

 In the present day, JVB Electronics does contract design (hardware and software) and consulting for several industries.